Hufu (novelty item): History

-Publicity
+Alongside a shopping portal for the joke product itself and merch items like T-shirts and DVDs, the website included recipes attributed to Aztec and Papua New Guinea foodways in which either Hufu or human flesh could be used.

+Reaction

 Samantha Bee of The Daily Show interviewed Nuckols.
 In the interview, he said "I think that a lot of the pleasure of eating the Hufu product, is imagining you're eating human flesh.
 For that moment, you can join the fraternity of cannibals...
 If you really want to come as close as possible to the experience of cannibalism, Hufu is your best option."
 Nuckols was also interviewed by a variety of radio and print media, including The Harvard Crimson and The Stanford Daily.
-Stuff You Should Know, a podcast from HowStuffWorks.com, touched on Hufu during the introduction of the "How the Donner Party Worked" episode in March, 2012.
+Stuff You Should Know, a podcast from HowStuffWorks.com, touched on Hufu during the introduction of the "How the Donner Party Worked" episode in March 2012.

+It has been argued that Hufu presented consumers with a way of circumventing both the taboo and the illegality of eating human flesh.
+Others have commented on how Hufu's branding made it unclear whether the product was meant to be a true substitute for eating human flesh, or merely a novelty substitute for animal flesh, like other vegetarian meat-like products.
+In response to public skepticism, Nuckols has gone on the record calling his product a "bona fide undertaking."

 Closure of site

 The Hufu home page eathufu.com closed as of mid-2006.
 According to Mark Nuckols, he closed the website simply because "the world has moved on past hufu, and the site was more expensive to run than it was worth."
 The web design studio that created the site maintains a case history illustrating the design concepts that were present in the site.